Higher education tuition fees for first-year students from 2018/2019 academic year

-You may be eligible for the 50% reduced tuition fee if you are a national of:
+To be eligible for the 50% reduced tuition fee, you must be a national of:

 - an EU country